nealcaren/a-century-of-negro-migration/progress.md

 - Rook Schrader corrected Chapter 2's footnote formatting, roman numeral corrections still needed.

 ### 2/15
-- Rook Schrader has corrected Chapter 3, 4, 5, 6, and 7's footnote formatting and checked the accuracy of Chapter 2.
+- Rook Schrader has corrected Chapter 3, 4, 5, 6, 7, and 8's footnote formatting and checked the accuracy of Chapter 2.
-- Rook Schrader is going to correct the footnote formatting of Chapter 8.
+- Rook Schrader is going to research how to make the footnotes into roman numerals.